- As of January 1, 2025, your vehicles aren’t required to pass an annual safety inspection

 Counties Where Emissions Testing is Still Required

-If you live in one of these counties, the registration process will remain unchanged from 2024.
+If you live in one of these counties, the registration process remains unchanged from 2024.

 Once your car has passed the emissions inspection, you will automatically be eligible to renew your registration online or in person at a substation.

-You will need to present a photo ID and proof of insurance at the time of inspection.
+You must present a photo ID and proof of insurance at the time of inspection.

 Many inspection stations will only accept in-state insurance documents, so if you’ve recently relocated, make sure your policy has been updated.